Minimal spontaneous CP-violating GUT and predictions for leptonic CP phases: Introduction

 A way to reduce the number of phases in the effective couplings is to impose a suitably defined CP symmetry on the Yukawa sector \cite{Grimus:1995zi}.
 The symmetry can be broken spontaneously to account for the non-zero CP violation in the quark sector. $SO(10)$ models based on this principle have been constructed and studied earlier in \cite{Grimus:2006bb,Grimus:2006rk,Joshipura:2009tg,Joshipura:2011nn,Fu:2022lrn}.
 All these models use the most general Yukawa sector consisting of scalars in $10$, $\overline{126}$ and $120$ dimensional irreducible representations of $SO(10)$.
 Reduction in parameters is then achieved by imposing additional symmetries and/or assuming specific choices for the phases of the vacuum expectation values (VEV) of the underlying scalars.

 In this article, we propose an alternative model based on the CP invariant Yukawa interaction that uses only $10$ and $\overline{126}$ and no additional symmetries and/or ad-hoc assumptions about VEV.
 The theory below the GUT scale contains an electroweak doublet scalar, to be identified with the SM Higgs, which is a combination of the similar scalars residing in $10$ and $\overline{126}$.
-Spontaneously broken CP makes this combination complex and introduces a phase in the effective Yukawa couplings of the quarks and leptons.
-This single phase determines CP violation in both the quark and lepton sectors.
+Spontaneously broken CP makes this combination complex and introduces three phases in the effective Yukawa couplings of the quarks and leptons.
+These phases determine CP violation in both the quark and lepton sectors.
 Exploiting the predictive power of this simplest framework, we derive predictions for the Dirac and Majorana CP phases in the lepton sector and for the observables which depend on the absolute mass scale of neutrinos.
 We also analyse the thermal leptogenesis within this set-up and outline its consequence on the derived predictions.